Bronze sculpture "Big stag after its moult", C. Paillet, XXth century

-Sculpture in bronze with brown patina representing a stag after its moult.
-It rests on a terrace forming a base, moved by tree stumps and strewn with oak leaves and acorn.
-The coat of the animal is rendered in a realistic way and its face is very expressive.
-This animal bronze is signed on the lower left "Ch.
+Brown patina bronze sculpture of a stag after its moult.
+It rests on a terrace forming a pedestal, decorated with tree stumps, oak leaves and acorns.
+The animal's coat is realistically rendered and its face is highly expressive.
+This animal bronze is signed lower left "Ch.
 Paillet".

 Charles Paillet (1871-1937)

-Charles Paillet, born in Moulins-Engilbert, was a student of the naturalist Georges Gardet.
+Charles Paillet, born in Moulins-Engilbert, was a pupil of naturalist Georges Gardet.
 He established his workshop in Arcueil.
-This sculptor specialized in animal bronzes but also in the commemorative monuments built after the First World War, is known for his works filled with emotions representing dogs and bears.
-His masterpiece "Les Deux Amis" (The Two Friends), which shows a huge Irish greyhound looking with tenderness at a young Siamese cat, presents a beautiful lesson of tolerance, dear to the sculptor.
+This sculptor, who specialized in animal bronzes as well as commemorative monuments built after the First World War, is known for his emotionally charged works depicting dogs and bears.
+His masterpiece "Les Deux Amis", showing a huge Irish greyhound gazing tenderly at a young Siamese cat, presents a fine lesson in tolerance, so dear to the sculptor.

 Circa: 1910